-All applicants must write a scholarship application letter for this specific scholarship.
-The letter should be maximum one page to be uploaded with your application for admission.
+All applicants must write a scholarship application letter for this specific scholarship, addressed to the A. Wilhelmsen Foundation Board, to be uploaded with your application for admission.
+The letter should be maximum one page.
 You are advised to include your goals and motivation for studying at BI, your career ambitions, and how you feel that you can contribute to the programme and study environment.
-It is also important to include information regarding family and economic situation, and explain why you feel the scholarship is necessary for you to fulfill your ambitions.
+It is also important to include information regarding your family and economic situation, and explain why you feel the scholarship is necessary for you to fulfill your education and career ambitions.

 Grades from previous studies, previous experiences, personal ambitions and financial need are part of the decision criteria.

 Admission application, including your scholarship application, must be received by March 1.

 A committee consisting of representatives from A. Wilhelmsen Foundation and BI Norwegian Business School will carry out the selection of scholarship recipients.
 BI aims for a national and international mix in the student body.
 Hence, priority may be given to applicants from selected countries, selected partner schools of BI, or enrolled in priority master's programmes.
 Preference is given to applicants seeking to earn their first master’s degree.